What is abortion?

 Learn about abortion and who you can talk to if you are considering a termination

-Many women and girls can experience an unplanned pregnancy, for many different reasons.
+People generally do not want to become pregnant until they are ready to have a baby.
+Many people can experience an unplanned pregnancy, for many different reasons.
 Some decide not to continue with the pregnancy and to have an abortion.
 Others choose to continue with the pregnancy and choose parenting or adoption.

 Can I get an abortion in Ireland?

 Abortion is available in Ireland through the HSE.
 The procedure is free if you live in the Republic of Ireland.

 If you live outside the Republic of Ireland, you can still access abortion services here, but you would have to pay for it.